-Name Tirath Singh Khaira From November 2024 - March 2025: Gross remuneration of ₹ 3,42,766 fixed powhich includes payment of basic salary and dearness allowance.
-An annual subject to a maximum capping of 3.20% of profit after tax For Fiscal 2026: Gross remuneration of ₹ 3,77,049 fixed per month, which payment of basic salary and dearness allowance.
-An annual incentive submaximum capping of 2.80% of profit after tax Statutory Payment Allowances and reimbursements Reimbursement for expenses properly incurred in the performance of the duties and in compliance with the Company Travel policy including written evidence of expenditure and any requirement for prior authorization.
+Name Tirath Singh Khaira Salary From November 2024 - March 2025: Gross remuneration of ₹ 3,42,766 fixed per month, which includes payment of basic salary and dearness allowance.
+An annual incentive subject to a maximum capping of 3.20% of profit after tax For Fiscal 2026: Gross remuneration of ₹ 3,77,049 fixed per month, which includes payment of basic salary and dearness allowance.
+An annual incentive subject to a maximum capping of 2.80% of profit after tax Statutory Payment Contribution by our Company to the provident fund and labor welfare fund to the extent not taxable under the Income Tax Act, 1961.
+Allowances and reimbursements Reimbursement for expenses properly incurred in the performance of the duties and in compliance with the Company Travel policy including written evidence of expenditure and any requirement for prior authorization.
 He shall be entitled to use the company's car, all the expenses for maintenance and running of the same including salary of the driver to be borne by the company; The Company shall, for and in relation to him, obtain and maintain a Director and Officer liability insurance policy as per Company's policies ("D&O Policy"), and he shall be covered for and be entitled to receive any payments from such D&O Policy even after the termination of this Agreement for such actions as the Employee had taken while acting as an employee of the Company in terms of this Agreement.

-DETAILS OF THE REMUNERATION PAID TO THE EXCECUTIVE DIRECTORS FOR THE PERIOD ENDED JUNE 30, 2024 AND FOR THE FINACIAL YEAR ENDING MARCH 31, 2024, MARCH 31, 2023 AND MARCH 31, 2022.
+DETAILS OF THE REMUNERATION PAID TO THE EXCECUTIVE DIRECTORS FOR THE FINACIAL YEAR ENDING MARCH 31, 2025, MARCH 31, 2024 AND MARCH 31, 2023.

-Name of Director For the period For the Financial Year ended
+Name of D' and an For the Financial Year end led

-ended June 30, 2024 March 31, 2024 March 31, 2023 March 31, 2022
+Name of Director March 31, 2025 March 31, 2024 March 31, 2023

-Arun Bhardwaj 9.18 46.72 46.69 35.24
+Arun Bhardwaj 36.72 46.72 46.69

-Rajnish Sharma 9.18 46.71 46.69 35.24
+Rajnish Sharma 36.71 46.71 46.69

-Ravi Dutt 9.18 41.71 46.69 35.24
+Ravi Dutt 36.71 41.71 46.69

-Tirath Singh Khaira 10.28 48.13 43.69 29.16
+Tirath Singh Khaira 41.13 48.13 43.69